 The first challenge in branding Smoky Hollow Coffee Roasters was defining its community and company role.

 With just stakeholder interviews to go off of, crafting this brand became an adventure.
-I developed a strong branding approach to illustrate the boldness of the Smoky Hollow’s rustic traditions.
-These included logo design, typography, photography, CPG creation, social media content, and just so much more.
+I developed a strong branding approach to illustrate the boldness of Smoky Hollow’s rustic traditions.
+These included logo design, typography, photography, CPG creation, social media content, and so much more.
+It was truly a rewarding experience — especially considering all the nitro cold-brew taps I now had access to.

 The end result?
-A brand that looks as good as its coffee tastes.
+A fully-fleshed out brand that looks just as good as the coffee tastes.

 Copy: Jennifer Merritt